SadieDragon/TPR-Hints-Tool/log.md

 - Saving Prototyping:
     - Loop through the data tab names (the constant in ``hints/utils/constants/tab_names.py``)
+        - All of this could be done in one sweep under a try-except, but I wanna reduce nesting, and clean up the flow a lil bit.
+            - I may also handle "None" returns differently in the future, so I want to have that flexibility available to me.

+        - Have the try-except to look for ``tab_contents`` in a function for readability
+            - As this is strucutured into a class, I can set the contents of the tab into a local variable, instead of needing to pass it in and out of different functions.
+                - This is being done for more flexible coding: Instead of assuming that the widget we're looking for is precisely at x index and is precisely y widget, look for the widget type (which can later be changed) in the list of widgets, then call the handling for that widget type separately.
             - Try to get the tab.
-            - If success, set tab to the frame that is the tab
+                - If success, set tab contents to the children of the frame that is the tab
-            - If failure, set the tab to none
+                - If failure, set the tab contents to none

-        - If tab is none, move along.
+        - If tab is none, move along for now.
-        - This could be done all within the try-except, but I wanna reduce nesting.
-New functions in the future?

         - Textbox is easy. just, ``.get('1.0', END).strip()``, and done
         - Checklist... oh boy